California Federation of Business and Professional Women

 From President Katherine Winans

-Welcome to the California Federation of Business and Professional Women (CFBPW).
-We are a member driven organization whose mission is to promote and support equity for working women in all phases of their lives and to promote personal empowerment and professional development.
+Welcome to the California Federation of Business and Professional Women (CFBPW) website.
+Since 1920 CFBPW has been delivering on its mission to promote and support equity for working women in all phases of their lives and to promote personal empowerment and professional development.

 WHO ARE WE?

-BPW was the second organization after Alice Paul’s Women’s Party to support the Equal Rights Amendment (ERA).
-We continue to work on its passage in addition to working to pass the Paycheck Fairness Act, working to have Congress ratify the United Nations’ Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) and mentoring women veterans and military and veteran spouses to assist them in obtaining meaningful employment and a successful career of interest to them.
-BPW has championed gender-free work laws which would allow women to obtain jobs regardless of their marital status, reform of social security which would give greater financial weight to women’s contributions to the family, parental leave laws, better health and child care, and a more aggressive law enforcement attitude towards spousal abuse, rape and sexual slavery.
-In 2017 we celebrated the 45th anniversary of the passage of Title IX, which BPW worked on passing.
-BPW continues to work on eliminating the glass ceiling that exists in most jobs.
-BPW is a pro-choice organization and continues to work to make sure that women have that option.
+NFBPWC was the second organization after Alice Paul’s Women’s Party to support the Equal Rights Amendment (ERA).
+We continue to work on its passage in addition to working to pass the Paycheck Fairness Act, working to have Congress ratify the United Nations’ Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), working on Cities for CEDAW and working to eliminate human trafficking.
+NFBPWC and its affiliates have championed gender-free work laws which would allow women to obtain jobs regardless of their marital status, reform of social security which would give greater financial weight to women’s contributions to the family, parental leave laws, better health and child care, and a more aggressive law enforcement attitude towards spousal abuse, rape and sexual slavery.
+In 2017 we celebrated the 45th anniversary of the passage of Title IX, which NFBPWC worked on passing.
+NFBPWC continues to work on eliminating the glass ceiling that exists in most jobs.
+NBPWC is a pro-choice organization and continues to work to make sure that women have that option.

-The California Federation is divided into four District (Northern, Bay Capital, Sierra Mar and Valley Sunset).
+CFBPW is divided into four District (Bay Capital, Northern, Sierra Mar and Valley Sunset).
 Within each District are two to six clubs.
-These Clubs also have additional things they work on in their communities from scholarships to hosting candidates’ forums, to supporting local candidates to recognizing business/professional women in their communities.
-Each local club is unique – check out the information on this website under Districts and the individual Clubs to find out about how to contact them, what Clubs are doing and how to join.
-When a person (membership is open to men and women) joins a Club, she also becomes a member of the District, the California State Federation, EPW and BPW International for one membership fee.
+These Clubs also have local projects they work on in their communities from scholarships to hosting candidates’ forums, to supporting local candidates to recognizing business/professional women in their communities.
+Each local club is unique – find the information on this website under Districts and the individual Clubs to find out about how to contact them, what Clubs are doing and how to join.
+When you join through a Club, you also become a member of the District, the California State Federation, NFBPWC and BPW International for one membership fee.
+If there are no Clubs in your area, you may join as a Member-at-Large with full membership benefits.

 Our organization is comprised of women from all different careers and all stages of career development.
-Our membership is comprised of women who are attorneys, business owners, teachers, librarians and retired women.
+Our membership is comprised of women and men who are attorneys, business owners, teachers, librarians, accountants, civil servants … working women and men.
 We are serious about what our organization stands for and are ready to take action to promote personal and professional growth.
 We put our talents and skills to use for a greater good for ALL women.

-The members set the path and future of the Club, District, State, National and International organization.
-The work of BPW continues especially during this time when we are seeing elected political leaders blaming society’s problems on when mothers started working outside the home or TV commentators saying that biology designates the male to be superior.
+The members set the path and future of the Club, District, State, National and International organizations.
+The work of NFBPWC and CFBPW continues especially during this time when we are seeing elected political leaders blaming society’s problems on when mothers started working outside the home.
 Please join us in the fight to improve the lives of women and girls.